dotnet/arcade/Documentation/Validation/Overview.md

 1. On every Arcade build dependencies will be updated and auto-merged when all the checks pass
 2. Arcade validation [official build](https://dnceng.visualstudio.com/internal/_build?definitionId=282)
 is triggered.
 This will validate the version which was just “pushed” by Arcade
-3. The following process updates are only valid for the current development branch of Arcade and will not affect release or servicing branches.

 #### Validation Scenarios